The 27 Club is a group of musicians and performers who died tragically at just the age of 27. These are the stories behind its most infamous members.

 In the span of just 10 months starting in late 1970, Jimi Hendrix, Janis Joplin, and Jim Morrison all died — every one of them at the age of 27.
-Thus they became part of the 27 Club: that tragic group of icons whose chaotic lives imploded in on themselves at far too young an age.
+Thus they became part of the 27 Club: a tragic group of icons whose chaotic lives imploded in on themselves at far too young an age.

-Some call it a curse, others call it coincidence.
+Some call it a curse, others call it a coincidence.
 But there’s a common thread that weaves through the stories of every member of the 27 Club; one that suggests there might be something at play here that’s even darker than some intangible, even supernatural force.

 Every member of the 27 Club left behind the same tragic story that ends in that same, horrible way, as each was worn down by a life filled with addiction, depression, and pain — every one burned out by the excesses of fame.